The basis of genre in the positioning of narrative inequity

 In this series on Conflict, we've seen common approaches and not-so common approaches towards dealing with this important aspect of storytelling.
 Using the Dramatica theory of story and its comprehensive look at the four areas of conflict, we've been able to figure out why certain films feel similar and why others seem to chart their own course.

-By assigning the four Throughlines of a story (Overall Story, Main Character, Influence Character and Relationship Story) to one of these problematic areas of conflict, a writer imbues a work of narrative fiction with a distinct tangible personality.
+By assigning the four Throughlines of a story (Objective Story, Main Character, Obstacle Character and Relationship Story) to one of these problematic areas of conflict, a writer imbues a work of narrative fiction with a distinct tangible personality.

 Getting that thing or things unstuck generally becomes the Goal of such a story.